-Poverty in early childhood appears associated with brain developmentOctober 28th, 2013 in Pediatrics /
+Poverty in early childhood appears associated with brain developmentOctober 28, 2013 in Medicine & Health / Pediatrics

 Poverty in early childhood appears to be associated with smaller brain volumes measured through imaging at school age and early adolescence, according to a study published by JAMA Pediatrics.

 Poverty is known to be associated with a higher risk of poor cognitive outcomes and school performance, according to the study background.

 Joan Luby, M.D., of the Washington University School of Medicine, St. Louis, and colleagues investigated the effect of poverty on brain development by examining white and cortical gray matter, as well as hippocampus and amygdala volumes in a group of children ages 6 to 12 years who were followed since preschool.
 The 145 children were recruited from a larger group of children who participated in a preschool depression study.

 The authors report that "exposure to poverty during early childhood is associated with smaller white mater, cortical gray matter, and hippocampal and amygdala volumes," the authors write.